 Expertise and industry roles

 Caroline is the former Chair of the Law Council’s Competition and Consumer Committee (Business Law Section) - the key representative body of the leading competition lawyers and practitioners in Australia.
-Caroline is only the second female Chair appointed in the Committee’s 40 year history.
-This position demonstrates Caroline’s distinguished reputation in her practice area.
 As Chair, she led the response of the profession to the Government’s Competition Policy (being the most significant review and proposed reform of competition policy and laws in the last 20 years) and the Government’s review of the Australian Consumer Law.

-Caroline was also a finalist in the AFR/Beaton Client Choice Awards 2017 ‘most client focused lawyer’ category, is recognised as a stand out star lawyer in Acritas Stars (2018) (nominated by General Counsel) and was a short-listed nominee for Lawyers' Weekly Partner of the Year Awards in 2016 and 2017 in Competition, Trade and Regulatory.
+Caroline is also recognised as a stand out star lawyer in Acritas Stars (2018- 2020) (nominated by General Counsel) and was a finalist in Lawyers' Weekly Partner of the Year Awards in 2019 and 2020 in Competition, Trade and Regulatory.

 - 1996: Bachelor of Laws (Hons)/Bachelor of Arts degree, Monash University